triton-inference-server/pytriton/examples/add_sub_notebook/README.md

 ## Overview

-The example presents a simple Add-Sub model which perform an addition and subtraction operations on passed input data and it also shows how to redefine inference function and reload the model.
+The example presents a simple Add-Sub model which perform an addition and subtraction operations on passed input data and it also shows how to redefine inference callable and reload the model.

 Example consists of following scripts: